nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. note:: Trust Information

    If you are in a mixed environment (both Windows and Linux/UNIX), it is recommended to setup a trust between FreeIPA and Active Directory.
 Because of this, they will need to be in different domains (eg, ad.example.com and ipa.example.com or example.com and ipa.example.com, depending on what the current DNS controllers or appliances are).
 This way, you do not have to create duplicate users if a windows user logs into Linux resources.
+.. note:: NOFILE limits

+   You may run into file descriptor limit problems depending on the IPA version you are using and/or patch level.
+Ensure that /etc/sysconfig/dirsrv.systemd has LimitNOFILE set to at least 16384.

 DNS
 ---